Ethiopia – Dec 21-Jan 7, 2023

 The climate of Gondar is mild, temperate to warm, with an average temperature of 20 °C year round.

-The most famous buildings in the city lie in the Royal Enclosure, which include Fasilides’ castle, Iyasu’s palace, Dawit’s Hall, a banqueting hall, stables, Empress Mentewab’s castle, a chancellery, library and three churches.
+The most famous buildings in the city lie in the Royal Enclosure, which includes Fasilides’ castle, Iyasu’s palace, Dawit’s Hall, a banqueting hall, stables, Empress Mentewab’s castle, a chancellery, a library and three churches.

 Debre Berhan Selassie Church.
 This ancient Ethiopian Christian place of worship is known for its colourful, religious art.